-For Tenet, the key to tackling this type of fraud is identifying the key assets of an organisation most at risk and then advising on the areas of weakness in a business’s processes and procedures concerning those assets.
+For Tenet, the approach to tackling this type of fraud is to identify the organisations key assets that are most at risk and then advising on the areas of weakness in a business’s processes and procedures concerning those assets.

 Being sensitive to employee morale and alert to any grievances is also important to reduce the risk of an employee turning against its employer.